redpanda-data/redpanda/docs/www/guide-wasm-elastic.md

 ## Create the Wasm script

 To create a Wasm script we'll use the `rpk wasm generate` command.
-This command creates a template that gives us a simple build system and basic example script.
+This command creates a directory with a template that gives us a simple build system and basic example script.

-Let's put all of our work for this tutorial in `/wasm_example` so it's easy to clean up.

 1. Generate the Wasm template:

     ```bash
-    rpk wasm generate /wasm_example/wasm-elastic
+    rpk wasm generate hello-elastic
     ```

-    Now we have a directory with an example Wasm script in `/wasm_example/wasm-elastic`.
+    Now we have a directory with an example Wasm script.
-    Let's move to the `wasm-elastic` directory and see what's there.
+    Let's move to the `hello-elastic` directory and see what's there.

     ```bash
-    cd wasm_elastic
+    cd hello-elastic
     tree .
     ```

-    You should see these files in the `wasm-elastic` directory.
+    You should see these files in the `hello-elastic` directory.

     ```
       .